Short-Form vs Long-Form Content: Maximizing Growth and Ad Revenue

 The biggest mistake established creators make is treating Shorts as their primary content rather than as a discovery tool that feeds long-form growth.

-Why Long-Form Content Still Drives Most Revenue
+Why Long-Form Content Still Drives The Most Revenue

 Despite the explosion of short-form video, long-form content remains the backbone of most successful YouTube businesses.